 - Mini fridge – We have a two story house, and we spend the majority of the time on the second floor.
 The mini fridge was the perfect place to store my pump parts (between washes), expressed breast milk, and prepared formula.
 It saved me so much time and energy that I did not have.

 - Baby bathtub – The bathtub we use is the Skip Hop MOBY Bathtub with Sling.
 It’s easy to fill and clean and supports the baby’s neck and body very well during baths.
 It’s also shaped like a cute whale.
+The matching Skip Hop Waterfall Rinser also comes in handy for keeping water out of the baby’s eyes when rinsing out shampoo.

 - Drying rack – If you use bottles, you will want to have a dedicated bottle drying area.
 Different bottles brands and sizes will fit better on different types of racks.
 I like the Boon grass because all bottles and parts will be able to fit.
 I also have the Munchkin drying rack, which is great for nipples and tall bottles.